-1) waters of the State shall be maintained to prevent adverse toxic effects on human health resulting from ingestion of chemically contaminated aquatic organisms; and
+1. Waters of the state shall be maintained to prevent adverse toxic effects on human health resulting from ingestion of chemically contaminated aquatic organisms.

-2) waters of the State shall be free from pollutants that may endanger public health.
-Any segment for which fish consumption advisories are in place as of the publishing of the Integrated Report will be placed in Category 5 for each of the chemicals of concern included in each advisory.
-If fish consumption advisories were lifted, or any chemical of concern has been removed from an advisory, any requirements to develop a TMDL for that chemical in that segment will be removed if the fish tissue data was originally the sole cause for placement of the segment on the 303(d) list.
-In waters impaired by toxic pollutants, with both fish consumption advisories and water column data, both fish tissue and water column data will be assessed independently against the applicable criteria.
+2. Waters of the state shall be free from pollutants that may endanger public health.

+Any assessment unit for which fish consumption advisories are in place as of the publishing of the Integrated Report will be placed in Category 5 for each of the chemicals of concern included in each advisory.
+If fish consumption advisories were lifted, or any chemical of concern has been removed from an advisory, any requirements to develop a TMDL for that chemical in that assessment unit will be removed if the fish tissue data was originally the sole cause for placement of the assessment unit on the 303(d) list.
+In waters impaired by toxic pollutants, with both fish consumption advisories and water column data, both fish tissue and water column data will be independently against the applicable criteria.

-For the 2022 assessments, the Department will incorporate the latest Fish Tissue Advisories issued by the Delaware Departments of Health and the Department of Natural Resources and Environmental Control.
+For the 2024 assessments, the Department will incorporate the Fish Tissue Advisories issued by the Delaware Departments of Health and the Department of Natural Resources and Environmental Control.